-The Microbial Friends & Foes Research Experience for Undergraduates program provides training in the concepts and experimental approaches central to understanding microbial interactions with eukaryotic hosts.
-Students work with faculty mentors in the Section of Plant Pathology & Plant-Microbe Biology (PPPMB) and the Department of Microbiology.
+The program provided training in the concepts and experimental approaches central to understanding microbial interactions with eukaryotic hosts.
+Participants worked with faculty mentors in the Section of Plant Pathology & Plant-Microbe Biology (PPPMB) and the Department of Microbiology.
 A common theme among research programs in PPPMB and Microbiology is investigation of interspecific interactions, both mutualistic and antagonistic.

-Students learn about broad diversity of microbe-eukaryote interactions through conducting independent research projects, participation in weekly research group meetings, seminars presented by PPPMB and Microbiology faculty, Microbial Friends & Foes Synthesis Panels, and the Microbial Friends & Foes Symposium.
-Emphasis is placed on appreciation of scientific method and developing effective strategies for conducting research as well as on the synthesis of concepts important to interspecific interactions across diverse systems.
+Students learned about broad diversity of microbe-eukaryote interactions through conducting independent research projects, participation in weekly research group meetings, seminars presented by PPPMB and Microbiology faculty, Microbial Friends & Foes Synthesis Panels, and the Microbial Friends & Foes Symposium.
+Emphasis was placed on appreciation of scientific method and developing effective strategies for conducting research as well as on the synthesis of concepts important to interspecific interactions across diverse systems.